dfe-analytical-services/databricks_code_learn/README.md

 3. Switch the 'Node type' to 'Large 28GB 8-core node'
 4. Click the 'Create compute' button at the bottom.
 This will start your cluster.
 Your cluster may take several minutes to start up.

 Databricks charges based on the usage of compute, so if you finish work on Databricks it is good practice to terminate it when you're done to save money for the Department.
-As a pre-caution against running up unnecessary charges your personal cluster is set to terminate after 1 hour of inactivity.
+As a precaution against running up unnecessary charges your personal cluster is set to terminate after 1 hour of inactivity.

 Once you have a cluster started you can begin working through the numbered folders sequentially.
 Each folder will have a README or numbered notebooks describing what the exercise is.

 ## Clone this repository to Databricks

-In order to access this repository from the Databricks environment you'll need to set up access to DevOps through Databricks, then clone this repo into your workspace.
-Instructions on how to do this can be found in the [Analyst Guide](https://dfe-analytical-services.github.io/analysts-guide/) article [Use Databricks with Git](https://dfe-analytical-services.github.io/analysts-guide/ADA/git_databricks.html) under the section 'Setting up a connetion to Azure DevOps'.
+In order to access this repository from the Databricks environment you'll need to clone this repo into your workspace using the following steps within Databricks:

-Once you have succesfully linked your Databricks account to DevOps you can then clone this repository using the following steps:

 1. Click the 'Workspace' option in the left hand side bar
 2. Within your 'Home' directory click the blue 'Create' button and select 'Git folder'
 3. In the 'Create Git folder' pop-up window
-   1. enter the URL for this repo into the 'Git repository URL' box, then change the 'Git provider' to 'Azure DevOps Services'
+   1. enter the URL for this repo into the 'Git repository URL' box, then ensure the 'Git provider' field is set to 'GitHub'
    2. The 'Git folder name' will auto-populate with the name of the repo, you can leave this as-is or change it if you wish
    3. Click the blue 'Create Git Folder' button
-   4. You can now close DevOps and open the repository in Databricks to work through the exercises in order
+   4. You can now close GitHub and open the repository in Databricks to work through the exercises in order

 ## Begin the exercises